MindscapeHQ/raygun4php/README.md

 ```
 ## Usage

-You can send both PHP errors and object-oriented exceptions to Raygun.
+You can send both PHP errors and Exception objects to Raygun.
 An easy way to accomplish this is to create a file containing exception and error handlers which make calls to the appropriate Raygun4PHP functions.
 As above, import Raygun4PHP - if you're using Composer, just add `require_once 'vendor/autoload.php'`, or if not manually import RaygunClient.php.

 Then, create handlers that look something like this: